brandonmburroughs/streaming_twitter_analytics/README.md

 pip install kafka-python
 ```

 Install Spark.
-You can find instruction at [District Data Labs](https://districtdatalabs.silvrback.com/getting-started-with-spark-in-python).
+You can find instructions at [District Data Labs](https://districtdatalabs.silvrback.com/getting-started-with-spark-in-python).
 You may need to install the `pyspark` python package separately.

 Setup Kafka.
 I used a [single node VM](https://github.com/chadlung/vagrant-kafka) with Zookeeper and Kafka installed for the sake of simplicity.
 You can read more about how to set that up at the provided repo.